asgardeo/asgardeo-auth-react-sdk/README.md

 npm run build
 ```

-### 3. Vanilla JavaScript Sample
+#### 1. Vanilla JavaScript Sample
-You can try out the Vanilla JavaScript Sample App from the [oidc-sample-apps/vanilla-js-app](oidc-sample-apps/vanilla-js-app).
-The instructions to run the app can  be found [here](oidc-sample-apps/vanilla-js-app/README.md)
+You can try out the Vanilla JavaScript Sample App from the [samples/vanilla-js-app](samples/vanilla-js-app).
+The instructions to run the app can  be found [here](/samples/vanilla-js-app/README.md)

+#### 2. React Sample
+You can try out the React Sample App from the [samples/react-js-app](samples/react-js-app).
+The instructions to run the app can  be found [here](/samples/react-js-app/README.md)

+#### 2. Java Webapp Sample
+You can try out the Java Webapp Sample App from the [samples/java-webapp](samples/java-webapp).
+The instructions to run the app can  be found [here](/samples/java-webapp/README.md)

 ## APIs
 ### getInstance